roryp/azdevcli/README.md

 * help developers understand core Azure development constructs
 * You can use the same developer workflow for any Azure Developer CLI enabled templates.

 You can also access preview Azure Developer CLI functionality from within Visual Studio Code.
 You can try out our [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.azure-dev) by installing it from the Visual Studio Code Marketplace.
-From the VS Code extension, you can use all the Azure Developer CLI commands -  a typical developer workflow looks like this:
+From the VS Code extension, you can use all the Azure Developer CLI commands.

-* azd init: Create an application and initialize an environment using a sample template in your preferred language.
-* azd provision: Provision the necessary resources for your application on Azure.
-* azd deploy: Deploy your application to Azure.
-* azd monitor: Monitor your application’s behavior and performance and validate deployments.
-* azd pipeline config: Create and manage CI/CD (continuous integration and continuous delivery).
+## Workflow

 The azd focuses on the developer workflow.
 Apart from provisioning/managing Azure resources, the CLI helps stitch cloud components, local development configuration and pipeline automation into a complete solution.

-* Select an Azure Developer CLI template.
-* Get the code and deploy the sample by running ```azd up```
+A typical developer workflow looks like this:

+* **init**: Create an application and initialize an environment using a sample template in your preferred language.
-* Customize the app to meet your needs.
+* **provision**: Provision the necessary resources for your application on Azure.
+* **deploy**: Deploy your application to Azure.
+* **monitor**: Monitor your application’s behavior and performance and validate deployments.
+* **pipeline config**: Create and manage CI/CD (continuous integration and continuous delivery).

 ## Pre-requisites